forestacdev/morivis/README.md

 **🌲 [Live Site →](https://forestacdev.github.io/morivis/)**

-morivis is an open-source web platform for exploring and visualizing forest data, specifically focusing on the training forest at the [Gifu Academy of Forest Science and Culture](https://www.forest.ac.jp/).
+morivis is an open development web platform for exploring and visualizing forest data, specifically focusing on the training forest at the [Gifu Academy of Forest Science and Culture](https://www.forest.ac.jp/).

 ## Disclaimer